-This release covers the reference year 2016, however data on enterprise deaths relates to 2015.
-Statistics are also provided on enterprise births since 2011 that were still active during 2016.
-All 2016 enterprise births will be followed for 5 years to assess their survival rate and the resulting effect on employment.
+This release covers the reference year 2017, however data on enterprise deaths relates to 2016.
+Statistics are also provided on enterprise births since 2012 that were still active during 2017.
+All 2017 enterprise births will be followed for 5 years to assess their survival rate and the resulting effect on employment in a reference year.

 Detailed data tables are available on CSO’s data dissemination service at: